wfp/editorial-guide/04-content-punctuation.md

 The committee posed the following questions: What are the constraints on development?
 What will be the benefits?

-The colon should not be used to introduce a list when the list flows grammatically and naturally as part of the structure of the sentence.
+The colon should not be used to introduce a list when the list flows grammatically and naturally as part of a sentence.

 **Example:**